-- (A) The cost principles and procedures contained in this article shall be used to determine the allowability of incurred costs for the purpose of reimbursing costs under contract provisions which provide for the reimbursement of costs provided that any deviation from these cost principles may be made as provided in §16701(k) (Authority to deviate from cost principles) of this article. - (B) The cost principles and procedures contained in this article may be used as guidance in: - (i) the establishment of contract cost estimates and prices under contracts awarded on the basis of Sole Source Procurement (§16312); Competitive Selection Procedures (§16314); and architect and engineer services (§16507) of there Regulations. - (ii) the establishment of price adjustments for contract changes including contracts that have been let on the basis of competitive sealed bidding or otherwise based on adequate price competition;
+(a) The cost principles and procedures contained in this Chapter shall be used to determine the allowability of incurred costs for the purpose of reimbursing costs under contract provisions which provide for the reimbursement of costs, provided that any deviation from these cost principles may be made as provided in §7101(k) (Authority to Deviate from Cost Principles), of this Chapter.

+(b) The cost principles and procedures set forth in this Chapter may be used as guidance in:

+(i) the establishment of contract cost estimates and prices under contracts awarded on the basis of competitive sealed proposals where the award may not be based on adequate price competition (§3110); Sole Source Procurement (§3112); Competitive Selection Procedures (§3114); and architect-engineer and land surveying services (§5108) of these Regulations.
+SOURCE: Spelling correction to contract in first line.
+(1/1/1999)

+(ii) the establishment of price adjustments for contract changes including contracts that have been let on the basis of competitive sealed bidding or otherwise based on adequate price competition;